- Vol 1: General - Topics Chapters Overview

 - Afford the Advisory Council on Historic Preservation (ACHP) an early opportunity to comment in accordance with 36 CFR 800.

 - Avoid or mitigate adverse effects to the greatest extent possible.

-Coordination and Consultation: State Historic Preservation Officer, Native American Tribes, ACHP, National Park Service
+Coordination and Consultation: State Historic Preservation Officer, Native American Tribes, ACHP, NPS

 Purpose: Provide for outdoor recreation needs and encourage outdoor recreation.